Let's make local 'global', augment prestige of Indian products: PM Modi

 For the first time ever, India's merchandise exports have crossed USD 400 billion in a fiscal.
 In 2018-19, the outbound shipments had touched a record of USD 330.07 billion.

-In his remarks, he also highlighted that during the last one year through the Government e-Marketplace (GeM) portal, the government has purchased items worth more than one lakh crore rupees.
+In his remarks, he also highlighted that during the last one year through the Government e-Marketplace (GeM) portal, the government has purchased items worth more than Rs 1 lakh crore.

 Close to 1.25 lakh small entrepreneurs and shopkeepers from every corner of the country have sold their goods directly to the government, he pointed out.